 The Tenancy Term

 Most of our tenancies are for an initial fixed term of six months and then, without the need for any further paperwork or any additional cost, automatically continue to become Statutory Periodic Tenancies.
-All the terms and conditions of the original Tenancy Agreement (including the right to increase the rent annually) remain fully enforceable throughout any subsequent periodic tenancy.
+All the terms and conditions of the original Tenancy Agreement (including the right to increase the rent annually) remain fully enforceable throughout any subsequent Periodic Tenancy.

 Some Letting Agencies renew Tenancy Agreements every six or twelve months, creating extra fee charging opportunities for themselves, restricting your options and offering no real benefit to you.
+We don’t do this.

 Starting the Tenancy